 3400 Vine Street

 Every internship experience is different.
 Therefore, requirements for setting up and carrying out internships for credit will vary.
 For example, expectations and requirements for a local internship for several credits that is part of your semester's course schedule will be quite different from a full-time internship carried out at a location that is off campus, out-of-state, or in another country.

 ASCI internships may earn from 1 to 15 credits (most are 1-3).
 The number of credits assigned to a given internship will depend on the:

 - Nature and quality of the experience

 - Type and quality of the learning that is likely to take place

 A rule of thumb for local internships that involve substantially new experiences and learning is one credit per 45 hours of internship-related work during a full semester.
-When all requirements and expectations have been agreed upon an Internship Learning Contract is drafted by a member of the Internship Coordinator team and signed by the parties involved.

 Please also see the UVM information in this: Academic Internships